Esensats/pygame-space-shooter/README.md

 > if nothing works, you should check if your Python is installed correctly, and add `pip` to path.

 To launch the game you have to launch `src/main.py`.
 You can use `.vscode/launch.json` if you use VSCode.

+## Controls

+To move the yellow spaceship use `WASD` keys.

+To move the red ship use these NUMPAD keys: `8, 4, 5, 6`.

+To shoot as yellow press `SPACE`.

+To shoot as red press `NUMPAD 0`.